jepstein-eagle/adaptable/packages/adaptable/readme/functions/conditional-style-function.md

 # Conditional Style (AdaptableFunction)

-The Conditional Style Function enables cells and rows to be given a distinctive style / look and feel when they contain data that matches a `Query`.
+The Conditional Style Function enables cells and rows to be given a distinctive style / look and feel when they contain data that matches a specifed Rule.

 ## Conditional Style Properties